 Most journalists are not public health experts, yet they communicate vital public health information that allow governments to effectively enact policies and encourage behavior change.
 Drawing on IREX's long history of training journalists and media organizations, we can design programs that: enhance health-related editorial standards; educate journalists on protecting their own health while reporting on or from infected communities; or integrate key public health messages into entertainment programing.
-The MEND project in Sri Lanka, funded by USAID, has produced a tip sheet for journalists covering the COVID-19 crisis.
+The MEND project in Sri Lanka, sponsored by USAID, has produced a guide for journalists who are covering the COVID-19 crisis.